emanpecson/quorum-bots-docs/README.md

 Please reference [`src/app/docs/libraries/button/page.tsx`](https://github.com/emanpecson/lego-spike-docs/blob/main/src/app/docs/libraries/button/page.tsx) as an example for setting up documentation.
 It pretty much just copies over the documentation comments from the Quorum Language library implementation and puts it in here, so if you follow along, providing documentation to our web-page as a beginner to web-development should be doable.

-Here's a simple documentation structure you can follow:
+Here's one library documentation structure you can follow:
 - header for constants (if there are any)
 - header for each class method
   - subheader for its return type